The Consensus Trap: Dissecting Subjectivity and the "Ground Truth" Illusion in Data Annotation

 \section{Discussion}

-The results of this systematic review necessitate a fundamental paradigm shift: "ground truth" must be recognized not as an empirical constant, but as a socio-technical artifact produced through deliberate, often obscured interventions.
-This realization challenges the current trajectory of AI development, demanding a transition from mere procedural fairness (\textit{Niti}) toward substantive, epistemic justice (\textit{Nyaya}).
+The results of this systematic review demand a fundamental paradigm shift: "ground truth" must be recognized not as an empirical constant, but as a socio-technical artifact produced through deliberate, often obscured interventions.
+This challenges the current trajectory of AI development, demanding a transition from procedural fairness (\textit{Niti}) toward substantive epistemic justice (\textit{Nyaya}).